Table of Contents

 - Lateral plantar (S1-S2): lateral aspect of plantar surface of foot

-It is important to consider that these dermatomes do not follow a strict border outline and may overlap, as shown in the figure beside.
+It is important to consider that these dermatomes do not follow a strict border outline and may overlap, as shown in the figure at the side.